eldube/GetCleanDataProject/CodeBook.md

 ## Purpose

-The purpose of the project was to consolidate the Human Activity Recognition Using Smartphones Dataset Version 1.0, which is stored in several files and folders, into a single tidy dataset.
-Described below is the original data and the steps taken to consolidate the dataset into a single dataset.
+The purpose of the project was to consolidate the Human Activity Recognition Using Smartphones Dataset Version 1.0 (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), which is stored in several files and folders, into a single tidy dataset.
+Described below is the original data and the steps taken to consolidate the several files into a single dataset.
 For each variable in the consolidated dataset, a brief description in given.

 ## The Original Data